 Women, from all walks of life, social classes and ethnic backgrounds have always served to bring the transforming power of the Gospel into every context.
 Ordained women are vital to the work of the Diocese of Ely as 'we pray to be generous and visible people of Jesus Christ'.

-The Bishop's Adviser for Women's Ministry for Ely Diocese is Wendy Thomson.
+The Bishop's Adviser for Women in Ministry for Ely Diocese (DAWM)

-Please contact Wendy on email@example.com or 01354 692173.
-She represents the needs and circumstances of ordained women as a member of the Bishop's Senior Staff team as well as the vicar of a Market town.
+Wendy represents the needs and circumstances of ordained women as a member of the Bishop's Senior Staff team as well as the vicar of a Market town.
 Her role as Adviser is to promote the full inclusion of women with the following three priorities:

 - Encouraging young vocations (under 32 years)

-- Monitoring Diocese of Ely HR for good practice, habits and ethos
+- Monitoring Diocese of Ely HR for gender balance,transparency, good practice, policies, habits and ethos